Variability of the X-ray obscuring wind in Mrk 335 with XMM-Newton/RGS: Abstract

 \section{Abstract}

-Transient X-ray obscuration in Seyfert~1 galaxies is thought to arise from clumpy accretion-disk winds near the broad-line region (BLR), but the wind structure and its short-timescale variability are difficult to measure because high-resolution spectra are often suppressed during deep low states.
-We analyse a coordinated \xmm/\nustar\ campaign on \mrk in June 2021, complemented by long-term \swift\ monitoring, which captured the source in an intermediate-flux state that preserves strong RGS absorption features.
-We first model the broadband spectral energy distribution to determine the ionising continuum and then perform self-consistent photoionisation modelling of the RGS spectra.
-The stacked RGS spectrum requires three photoionised absorbers with time-averaged $\log\xi \simeq 3.63$, 3.10, and 2.01 and outflow velocities $|v_{\rm out}|\simeq 5820$, 3210, and 2140\:km\:s$^{-1}$.
-Their properties are broadly consistent with the three-phase obscurer reported in the 2009 intermediate state, indicating recurring multi-phase obscuration over decade timescales.
-Using five consecutive RGS observations, we track the wind evolution on day timescales and find strong variability in column density and ionisation in all phases, together with smaller but coherent changes in outflow velocity.
-During a flare, the low-ionisation phase shows an extreme drop in $N_{\rm H}$, and the subsequent epoch exhibits an increase in outflow velocity in all phases, consistent with rapid restructuring and possible radiative acceleration in a clumpy wind.
-The high-ionisation phase responds most directly to changes in the ionising luminosity, while the lowest-ionisation phase shows at most a delayed response.
-Order-of-magnitude constraints place the obscurer at BLR scales ($\sim10^{3}$--$10^{5}\,R_{\rm g}$), and simple continuity arguments suggest kinetic power that can reach the percent level of $L_{\rm bol}$ for plausible estimates of geometry and clumpiness.
+Transient X-ray obscuration in Seyfert 1 galaxies likely arises from clumpy accretion-disk winds near the broad-line region (BLR), but the wind structure and short-timescale variability are difficult to measure because high-resolution spectra are often suppressed during deep low states.
+We analyse a coordinated \xmm/\nustar\ campaign on \mrk\ in June 2021, with long-term \swift\ monitoring, capturing the source in an intermediate-flux state with strong RGS absorption features.
+We model the broadband SED to determine the ionising continuum for self-consistent photoionisation modelling of the RGS spectra.
+The stacked RGS spectrum requires three photoionised absorbers with $\log\xi \simeq 3.69$, 2.97, and 1.91, outflowing at $|v_{\rm out}|\simeq 5800$, 3200, and 2100 km s$^{-1}$, respectively.
+Their properties are consistent with the three-phase obscurer reported in 2009, indicating that a similar multi-phase obscuring wind can persist over decade timescales.
+Using five consecutive RGS observations, we track the wind evolution on day timescales and find strong variability in column density and ionisation in all phases, together with smaller but coherent velocity changes.
+During a flare, the low-ionisation phase shows a significant drop in opacity, while in the subsequent epoch all phases show increased outflow velocities, suggesting a possible connection between continuum variability and changes in the line-of-sight absorber.
+The high-ionisation phase responds most directly to changes in ionising luminosity, while the lowest-ionisation phase shows at most a delayed response.
+Order-of-magnitude constraints place the obscurer at BLR scales, $\sim10^{3}$--$10^{5},R_{\rm g}$, with kinetic power potentially reaching the percent level of $L_{\rm bol}$ for plausible assumptions on geometry and clumpiness.

 \keywords{\uat{High Energy astrophysics}{739}}